theirix/usbunfreeze_web/README.md

         USBUNFREEZE_WEB_SETTINGS=/path/to/settings.yaml usbunfreeze_web
-Of course, you can provide any additional Thin options at command line or even a config with `-C /path/to/thin.yaml`. s
+Of course, you can provide any additional Thin options at command line or even a config with `-C /path/to/thin.yaml`.

 ## As a rack app

-OmniFiles can be started using `config.ru` with you favourite Rack server.
+UsbunfreezeWeb can be started using `config.ru` with you favourite Rack server.

 1. Clone a git repo